Fat Boys: History

-Beginnings
+The Tin Pan Apple After Dark Dance & Rap Contest!

-In 1983, a Swiss-born promoter named Charles Stettler, the owner of his own label Tin Pan Apple, decided to hold a hip-hop talent contest.
-To find a sponsor, Stettler went to radio station WBLS, which recommended him to a couple of sponsors.
-In the end, he persuaded the company Coca-Cola to finance the contest.
+In a quest for talent for his newly formed record label, Tin Pan Apple, Swiss-born promoter Charles Stettler decided to hold a hip-hop talent contest.
+Stettler approached New York urban radio station WBLS, which recommended a couple of sponsors to him.
+In the end, he persuaded Coca-Cola to finance the contest.
 For the next three months, contests were held to identify a winner in each borough of New York City every Saturday afternoon.

-On May 23, 1983, the final contest entitled "Coca-Cola and WBLS present: The Tin Pan Apple After Dark Dance & Rap Contest!" was held.
-The event was held at Radio City Music Hall.
-The host that evening was Mr. Magic from the radio program Rap Attack.
+On May 23, 1983, the final contest, Coca-Cola and WBLS present the Tin Pan Apple After Dark Dance & Rap Contest!, was held at Radio City Music Hall, hosted by Mr. Magic from the radio program Rap Attack.
 According to the terms of the competition, the winner signed a contract for a recording contract.
-The Fat Boys members, then calling themselves The Disco 3, were unexpected winners with their song "Stick' Em".

-European Tour

-In 1983, The Disco 3 released their debut single "Reality".
-It was produced by James Mason, jazz guitarist and keyboardist of Roy Ayers' jazz-funk band.
+The Fat Boys, then calling themselves the Disco 3, were unexpected winners with its song "Stick ’Em".
+Later in the year, the Disco 3 released their debut single "Reality", produced by James Mason, jazz guitarist and keyboardist of Roy Ayers' jazz-funk band.

+The Disco 3 become the Fat Boys

-Since the group did not have a manager, Stettler took over this position.
-Stettler took the group on a European bus tour, where he told them to gain more weight.
-The concerts ended at 12 o'clock in the evening, and they could not get to the hotel until two o'clock in the morning.
+Since the group did not have a manager, Stettler took over this position, and took the Disco 3 on a European bus tour.
+Its concerts ended at 12 o'clock in the morning, and they would not get to the hotel until two o'clock in the morning.
 Only places like McDonald's and Burger King were open, so the group members gained weight from this.
 Since so much was happening, the group members did not even notice this on the tour and did not consider themselves overweight.
-A party was later held for the renaming of the group at the Roseland Ballroom in New York.
+At one point, one of the hotels they stayed in on the tour hit Stettler with a $350 food bill that prompted the group to record a track called "Fat Boys" and change their name to Fat Boys.
+A party was later held for the renaming of the group to the Fat Boys at the Roseland Ballroom in New York.

-Meeting Kurtis Blow
+Recording Fat Boys with Kurtis Blow

-Charlie Stettler introduced the group to rapper and producer Kurtis Blow, who helped them find their signature sound.
-To work on the album, Kurtis Blow recruited the drum machine programmers of Run-D.M.C., Larry Smith and Davy "DMX" Reeves, who were considered two of the best at making songs at the time.
-"Stick' Em" was the first song they recorded with Kurtis Blow.
+Stettler introduced the group to rapper and producer Kurtis Blow, who helped them find their signature sound.
+To work on the Fat Boys' full-length album, Kurtis Blow recruited drum machine programmers Larry Smith and Davy "DMX" Reeves, who had previously worked with Run-D.M.C. and were considered two of the best producers in hip hop at the time.

-The group's 1984 self-titled debut album, Fat Boys, is considered by many to be the first hip-hop album to feature the element of hip hop known as beatboxing.
-Darren "The Human Beat Box" Robinson was a pioneer in beatboxing.
+On May 29, 1984, Fat Boys released their self-titled debut album, produced by Kurtis Blow for Kama Sutra Records.
+The album contained "Stick 'Em" and two Billboard singles in "Jail House Rap" and "Can You Feel It?", plus "Don't You Dog Me" and "Fat Boys", which would later appear in the movie Krush Groove.